syncfusion-content/flutter-docs/Flutter/cartesian-charts/marker-datalabel.md

 #### Horizontal padding

-In Horizontal padding, Positive value for x, moves the data label to right and negative value moves to left.
+In Horizontal padding, providing positive value for x moves the data label to right and negative value moves to left.

 {% highlight dart %}